About the Course:

 A : Yes, there is a fee for verified certificates.
 It is handled by edX.
 You can contact them directly with questions at

 Q: Do I need to verify my identity for each course I take?

 A: No, apparently once you verify yourself with edX your verification is good for one year.
 See:

 Q : How do I get started?

 A : First, you will need to install R onto your machine.

-Hopefully you can install the latest version (3.2.5).
+Hopefully you can install the latest version.
+(We have not yet moved to R version 4, so stick with 3.x.x.)
 If you are using an older version of R, you should upgrade.
 We will make use of packages such as "dplyr" which only work if you are running version 3.1.2 or more recent.
 So, to save headaches install version 3.2.0 or more recent.
 Depending on your machine you may have to resolve various dependencies, but in most instances it should be straightforward to install R.